-COVID-19 vaccination is not mandatory for CHOP employees, but many have chosen to get vaccinated to provide another layer of defense against infection, and to start down the path of herd immunity, which is what will be necessary to get the pandemic under control.
+While the COVID-19 vaccination is not mandatory for CHOP employees, many have chosen to get vaccinated to provide another layer of defense against infection, and to start down the path of herd immunity, which is what will be necessary to get the pandemic under control.

 “As employees of CHOP, my mom and I both got vaccinated to be an example to our family and to show our dedication to our patients and our community,” says Brianna Weeks, MSN, RN, ACCNS-P, CPN, who cares for hematology and nephrology patients.
 “We consider it a privilege to be able to contribute to the fight to end this pandemic.”

 An unprecedented effort

 After months of planning, CHOP moved quickly to vaccinate staff when the first doses of the vaccine were delivered to the hospital.
 As of Jan.
 5, more than 4,600 employees had received their first dose.
 The hospital is also hosting regular Town Hall meetings with CHOP experts, including Paul Offit, MD, Director of CHOP’s Vaccine Education Center, to keep employees informed about the vaccines and answer their questions.